 mardi 3 mai 2016

-Charles in the cast of Fanny Lye Deliver’d
+Mr Dance in the cast of Fanny Lye deliver'd

 Shooting has wrapped on Fanny Lye Deliver’d, a period drama starring Maxine Peake (The Theory of Everything), Charles Dance (Game of Thrones) and Freddie Fox (The Riot Club).
 The cast also includes Tanya Reynolds in her first feature film role and Peter McDonald (The Stag).